Elevate ADK Dispensary, NY

 Cannabis is an annual flowering plant that can grow in various climates.
 It typically thrives under certain conditions –

-Temperatures around 60 degrees Fahrenheit: Cannabis usually prefers moderate temperatures, ideally between 60-80°F (15-27°C) during the growing phase.
+Cannabis usually prefers moderate temperatures, ideally between 60-80°F (15-27°C) during the growing phase.
 However, it can tolerate slightly cooler or warmer temperatures.
 Extreme temperatures might inhibit its growth.

-A humid environment: Cannabis plants prefer humidity around 40-70%.
+Cannabis plants prefer humidity around 40-70%.
 During the flowering stage, 40-50% humidity is perfect, preventing mold and bud rot.

-Seasonal Changes: An annually-harvesting plant, cannabis is sensitive to changing seasons.
+An annually-harvesting plant, cannabis is sensitive to changing seasons.
 It typically grows during spring and summer, flowering in late summer or early fall.
 Certain varieties are more adapted to different climatic conditions.

 Silhouette of person holding marijuana leaf against the sun.

-Mountainous regions: Marijuana grows at various altitudes, but places like the Himalayan foothills favor certain strains.
+Marijuana grows at various altitudes, but places like the Himalayan foothills favor certain strains.
 Higher altitudes might affect its growth patterns, with moderate winds strengthening stem growth.
 Strong winds are a problem, as with any plant farming.
 Such conditions might require windbreaks for the cannabis plant to thrive.
 In other words, valleys and foothills are ideal spots for marijuana to grow naturally.

-Seasonal Changes: An annually-harvesting plant, cannabis is sensitive to changing seasons.
+An annually-harvesting plant, cannabis is sensitive to changing seasons.
 It typically grows during spring and summer, flowering in late summer or early fall.
 Certain varieties are more adapted to different climatic conditions.

 Jamaican Cannabis